Pilaf

-At the time of the Abbasid Caliphate, such methods of cooking rice at first spread through a vast territory from South Asia to Spain, and eventually to a wider world.
+During the Abbasid Caliphate, such methods of cooking rice first spread across a vast territory from South Asia to Spain, and eventually to a wider world.
 The Spanish paella, (Note: Roger: " (p.
-1143) Under the Abbassids, for example (ninth to twelfth century), during the Golden Age of Islam, there was one single empire from Afghanistan to Spain and the North of Arabia.
+1143) Under the Abbasids, for example (ninth to twelfth century), during the Golden Age of Islam, there was one single empire from Afghanistan to Spain and the North of Arabia.
 The size of the empire allowed many foods to spread throughout the Middle East.
 From India, rice went to Syria, Iraq, and Iran, and eventually, it became known and cultivated all the way to Spain. ....
 Many dishes of that period are still prepared today with ingredients available to the common people.
 Some of these are vinegar preserves, roasted meat, and cooked livers, which could be bought in the streets, eaten in the shops, or taken home.
-Such dishes considerably influenced medieval European and Indian cookery;pilaf and meat patties that started out as samosa or sambusak.") and the South Asian pilau or pulao, (Note: Nandy: "(p.
+Such dishes considerably influenced medieval European and Indian cookery; pilaf and meat patties that started out as samosa or sambusak.") and the South Asian pilau or pulao, (Note: Nandy: "(p.
 11) Not merely ingredients came to the subcontinent, but also recipes. ...
 All around India one finds preparations that came originally from outside South Asia.
 Kebabs came from West and Central Asia and underwent radical metamorphosis in the hot and dusty plains of India.
 So did biryani and pulao, two rice preparations, usually with meat.
 Without them, ceremonial dining in many parts of India, Pakistan, and Bangladesh is incomplete.
 Even the term pulao or pilav seems to have come from Arabic and Persian.
 It is true that in Sanskrit — in the Yajnavalkya Smriti — and in old Tamil, the term pulao occurs (Achaya, 1998b: 11), but it is also true that biryani and pulao today carry mainly the stamp of the Mughal times and its Persianized high culture.") and biryani, (Note: Sengupta: "(p.
 74) Muslim influence on the style and substance of Indian food was profound.
 K.T.
-Achaya writes that the Muslims imported a new refinement and a courtly etiquette of both group and individual dining into the austere dining ambience of Hindu society. ...
+Achaya writes that the Muslims imported a new refinement and a courtly etiquette of both group and individual dining into the austere dining ambiance of Hindu society. ...
 Babur's son, Humayun, came back to India after spending a long period of exile in Kabul and the Safavid imperial court in Iran.
 He brought with him an entourage of Persian cooks who introduced the rich and elaborate rice cookery of the Safavid courts to India, combining Indian spices and Persian arts into a rich fusion that became the iconic dish of Islamic South Asian cuisine, the biryani.") evolved from such dishes.